Granite City May Soon be Home to Community 'Makerspace'

 He says the Iron Range Makerspace has heavily inspired what "Make it Macs" will become.

-Dhein says they've signed a letter of intent to buy the old Gulfeagle Supply building, which he says will provide ample space for everything he'd like to do with the makerspace.
+Dhein says they've zeroed in on the old Gulfeagle Supply building as where they'd like to put the makerspace, which he says will provide ample space for everything he'd like to do.
 There will be a membership fee to use the space.

 Dhein says they'd like to keep it around $50 a month.
 He also plans to have different ways to offset costs for members.